 In Herodsfoot things were a little different.

-The village huddles in a deep valley, not far from the coastal town of Looe.
-Linked to the outside world by narrow winding lanes, it feels a world away from modernity.
+The village huddles in a deep valley, not far from the coastal town of Looe is linked to the outside world by narrow winding lanes.
+It still feels a world away from modernity.

 On the small village green, like so many other similar villages across the country, there stands a small war memorial.
 But this is different from any other village cenotaph that I have ever seen.
 All the names on this memorial are of men who came home.